amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

-Remember that timers do not reset the actor idle timer.
+Remember that timers don't reset the actor idle timer.
 When no other calls are made on the actor, it may be deactivated and the timer will be stopped automatically.
-To schedule work that does reset the idle timer, use reminders which we'll look at next.
+To schedule work that does reset the idle timer, use reminders that we'll look at next.

 To use reminders in an actor, your actor class must implement the `IRemindable` interface: